hxrts/rumpsteak-aura/docs/03_dsl_reference.md

 # Choreographic DSL Parser

 ## Current Status

-The parser module (`choreography/src/compiler/parser.rs`) provides an implementation of a choreographic DSL parser using the Pest parser generator.
+The parser module is located in `choreography/src/compiler/parser.rs`.
+It provides an implementation of a choreographic DSL parser.
+The parser uses the Pest parser generator.

 ## Overview

-The parser translates choreographic protocol specifications from a high-level DSL into the internal AST representation (`Choreography`, `Protocol`, etc.).
+The parser translates choreographic protocol specifications from a high-level DSL.
+The output is the internal AST representation including `Choreography` and `Protocol` types.

 ## Choreographic DSL Syntax

-The choreographic DSL follows this syntax:
+The choreographic DSL follows this syntax.

 ```rust
 choreography MyProtocol {